GP Boys Choir Ensembles

 The Senior Choir is comprised of boys in grades six to nine with experience in both choral and solo singing.
 The broad range of voices within this group allows the boys to perform SAB repertoire, resulting in the ability to perform more complex harmonies.
 Many of the boys have been performing together for a number of years and have naturally developed strong friendships within the group.
 They are assigned to the same small groups for voice lessons throughout their stay in Senior Choir and are provided many opportunities for solo performances within the structure of the larger choir.
 They are also given the opportunity to receive voice instruction through clinics taught by voice teachers from around the province in master classes.
 The boys often step outside of the choir setting and perform as soloists in local and provincial level festivals, often placing in the top three.
 The choir offers the boys the additional opportunity to perform in their small groups as well as performing in the larger choir.

 This group, generally coming out of the Senior Choir, consists of young men with changing voices, and is dedicated to the development of their adult voices as they continue to sing through this phase of maturation.
 Music is either selected or arranged to suit their changing needs, and it is the aim of this part of the program to assist the young men in familiarizing and acclimatizing themselves to their emerging, mature male voice.
 The small group allows this group to work through this change and support each other with understanding and good humor.
-These young men perform at all concerts as the baritone section within Senior Choir and are often given substantial roles in humorous dramatic sketches in Christmas and year-end concerts.
-It is the goal of the Voice-Changing Class to assimilate these young men into the senior group of the GPBC, The Men of Note.
+It is the goal of the Voice-Changing Class to incorporate these young men into the top group of the GPBC, The Men of Note.